We are funded by our readers and may receive a commission when you buy using links on our site.

 MonsterVPN - Streaming

 Streaming over Monster VPN is a bit of a mixed bag.
 On the one hand, it claims to support streaming in its marketing.
 However, in its terms of service, it states that it will not issue refunds if users are unable to access streaming sites.
-While I can understand it not offering refunds if streaming sites remain inaccessible, it still underscores that there’s no guarantee streaming over Monster VPN will work.
+While I can understand it not offering refunds if streaming sites remain inaccessible, it still highlights that there’s no guarantee streaming over Monster VPN will work.

 MonsterVPN - Terms - Streaming

 In my tests, it didn’t work.
-No streaming sites worked at all: no Netflix, BBC iPlayer, Disney+, or Amazon Prime Video.
+No streaming sites worked at all: no Netflix , BBC iPlayer , Disney+ , or Amazon Prime Video .
 I may have conducted my tests on one of Monster VPN’s bad streaming days.
 But the bottom line is that if streaming over VPN is important to you, you should look at signing up to a different provider than Monster VPN.

-If streaming over VPN is one of your priorities, you should check out our guide on recommended VPNs for streaming.
+If streaming over VPN is one of your priorities, you should check out our guide on recommended VPNs for streaming .

 Does Monster VPN allow torrenting?